Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Concrete examples

-\begin{remark} \cite{miller2013simple} presents a toy example demonstrating that Dirichlet process mixtures (DPMs) with fixed hyper-parameters can fail to recover the true number of clusters asymptotically.
-Specifically, the posterior may continue to favor multiple clusters even when the data are generated from a single cluster.
-This issue was later addressed by \cite{Ascolani_2022}, who resolved the inconsistency by placing a degenerate prior on the concentration parameter of the Dirichlet process, thereby enforcing stronger regularization.
-Also, they required stronger controls on the true component densities.
-In contrast, posterior clustering consistency in our model can be achieved more straightforwardly.
-Consider the same toy example in \cite{miller2013simple}, where all observations are i.i.d. drawn from $\text{N}(0,1)$.
-Applying Theorem~\ref{thm:GMM_consistency_gen}, clustering consistency follows easily under the following specification: \( r(\cdot) \equiv 1, \quad \sigma_n^2 \equiv 1, \quad \lambda_n \asymp 3^{-n}. \) \end{remark}
+\begin{remark} \cite{miller2013simple} presents a toy example showing that Dirichlet process mixtures (DPMs) with fixed hyperparameters can fail to recover the true number of clusters asymptotically: the posterior may favor multiple clusters even when the data arise from a single one. { This inconsistency was later addressed by \cite{Ascolani_2022}, who showed in Proposition~2 of their paper that degeneracy at zero in the posterior of the concentration parameter $\alpha$ is a necessary condition for clustering consistency, and who resolved the issue by placing a prior on $\alpha$.
+Their approach, however, requires stronger controls on the true component densities than those needed here.} Consider the same toy example from \cite{miller2013simple}, where all observations are i.i.d.\ from $\mathrm{N}(0,1)$.
+Applying Theorem~\ref{thm:GMM_consistency_gen}, clustering consistency follows under the specification \( r(\cdot) \equiv 1, \quad \sigma_n^2 \equiv 1, \quad \lambda_n \asymp 3^{-n}. \) \end{remark}

+We next generalize to settings where the data support is non-Euclidean.
+The robustness of the BSF model permits this extension to object-valued distributions supported on a metric space $(\mathcal Y, d)$ under the following assumption.